farvalkorin/analyst/goats/lucio.md

-If you like this, check out more at [farvalkorin.github.io/analyst](https://farvalkorin.github.io/analyst)
+If you like this, check out more at [farvalkorin.github.io/analyst](https://farvalkorin.github.io/analyst).
+For more GOATs content, check out [farvalkorin.github.io/analyst/goats](https://farvalkorin.github.io/analyst/goats).

 # Lucio